dunkar/ArchLinux-Installation/README.md

 #### Assumptions, personal choices, and oddities:
  - The install script is intended to run remotely because scripted installations are often not using a comfortable or ergonomic seating arrangement.
+Think server rack, secondary KVM, or virtual machine with the default screen size.
  - Resulting target system is NOT secure.
 This script gets a basic installation that should be hardened at your earliest convenience.
    - root account is disabled